fossabot/Uebergame/README.md

 if (isToolBuild())
     $userDirs = "tlab;" @ $userDirs;  //replaced tools with tlab
 ```

 * If using without the Native tools folder, you need to paste the supplied tools/ folder since some images path are set directly in the engine code

+# Notes
+For current Pre-Alpha version, I have included my personnal helpers scripts since some are use in TorqueLab.
+I will make sure to embed those used inside TorqueLab in future release.